graphql/graphiql/.changeset/graphiql-desktop-initial.md

 'graphiql-desktop': minor
 ---

 Add `graphiql-desktop`, a standalone Electron GraphiQL app.
 GraphQL requests run in the main process instead of the renderer, so they aren't subject to browser CORS restrictions — point it at any GraphQL API.
-Packaged binaries aren't published yet; this adds the app itself and its unit tests.
+Unsigned installers for macOS (dmg/zip), Linux (AppImage/deb), and Windows (exe) are built in CI and attached to this package's GitHub release.